kuberlab-catalog/pytorch/README.md

 - Jupyter for interactive development

-- Example of tasks for start training
+- Examples of training tasks